The START Project

 Through the START Project, educators, support professionals, and families from across the state have come together to connect, share, and grow in order to better teach students on the autism spectrum.

-The START Project at Grand Valley State University encompasses four primary components: Coaching, Collaboration and Networking, and Resources, and Effective Practices.
+The START Project at Grand Valley State University encompasses three primary components: Training & Coaching, Collaboration & Coordination, and Resources.